fanoframework/fanoframework.github.io/security/form-validation/built-in-validation-rules/index.md

 ### TAntivirusValidator

 Field must be valid uploaded file and must be free from computer virus.
-Current implementation supports [ClamAV](https://www.clamav.net/documents/libclamav) only.
-You need to install ClamAV antivirus on server and also define `LIBCLAMAV`
+Current implementation supports [ClamAV](https://www.clamav.net/documents/libclamav) and null implementation only.

+To use ClamAV, you need to install ClamAV antivirus on server and also define `LIBCLAMAV`

 ```
 {$DEFINE LIBCLAMAV}